The Matching Gift

 The Midrash poignantly describes the scene:

-The Midrash teaches us that Joseph’s descent into Egypt was not an accident but part of the "profound counsel" of God’s covenant with Abraham—the Brit Bein HaBetarim.
-"They will enslave and persecute them," God promised, setting in motion the creation of the Jewish people.
+The Midrash teaches us that Joseph’s descent into Egypt wasn’t an accident.
+It was part of the “profound counsel” of God’s covenant with Abraham, the Brit Bein HaBetarim.
+“They will enslave and persecute them,” God had promised, setting in motion the creation of the Jewish people.

-God had many ways to bring Joseph to Egypt.
-The brothers, jealous of Joseph and eager to disprove his dreams, became unwitting instruments of God’s plan.
-The outcome—the descent of the family to Egypt and their preservation from famine—was ultimately for the best.
-But the means by which it happened were far from noble: betrayal, deceit, and lies to their father.
-A deeply human failure, to say the least.
+There were many ways God could have brought Joseph to Egypt.
+The brothers, driven by jealousy and a desire to disprove Joseph’s dreams, became unwitting instruments of God’s plan.
+The outcome—the family's descent into Egypt and their preservation from famine—was ultimately for the best.
+But the means by which it happened?
+Betrayal, deceit, and lies to their father.
+It was, to put it mildly, a deeply human failure.

-And here’s where the Midrash imparts a powerful lesson.
-The affair of Tamar was not just an isolated, strange incident; it was an example of middah k’negged middah—measure for measure.
+And here’s where the Midrash imparts an insightful lesson.
+The affair of Tamar was an example of middah k’negged middah—measure for measure.
 Judah, who had used a goat to deceive his father about Joseph’s disappearance, now found himself deceived by Tamar with the same object—a goat.
-“Do you recognize this?” she asked him, mirroring the very words he had used with his father.
+“Do you recognize this?” she asked him, mirroring the very words Judah had used with his father.

 (Adapted from Mishlei Yaakov, pp. 73-74)